A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

-In yet another line of research and more relevant to our study, a weighted counting class $\SharpP_{Q'}$ has been defined by Goldberg and Jerrum~\cite{DBLP:journals/iandc/GoldbergJ08}.
-This is the class of functions $f: \{0,1\}^* \rightarrow \mathbb{Q}$ that can be written as the division of a $\SharpP$ function over an FP function.
+In another direction and more relevant to our study, a weighted counting class $\SharpP_{Q'}$ has been defined by Goldberg and Jerrum~\cite{DBLP:journals/iandc/GoldbergJ08}.
+This is the class of functions $f: \{0,1\}^* \rightarrow \mathbb{Q}$ that can be written as the division of a $\SharpP$ function \mg{by} an $\FP$ function.
 This class was used to classify the complexity of approximating the value of Tutte polynomials of a graph that take as argument arbitrary rational numbers.
 Recall that the Tutte polynomial of a given graph $G$ is a two-variable polynomial $T_G(x,y)$.
 Usually, the arguments $x$, $y$ are integers (not necessarily positive), but the authors were interested in the most general case where $x,y$ are arbitrary rational numbers.
 Tutte polynomials can encode interesting graph theoretic properties.
-For instance, $T_G(1,1)$ counts the number of spanning trees in $G$, $T_G(2,1)$ counts the number of forests in $G$, and so on.
-Tutte polynomials are also very closely connected to chromatic polynomials, flow polynomials, etc. This class $\SharpP_{Q'}$ is a strict subclass of the class $\WCPQs$ defined later on.
-We shall mention that the complexity of exactly evaluating Tutte polynomials is $\SharpP$-hard \cite{jaeg90comp} except for some threshold cases.
-The authors were interested in some dichotomy results and they significantly widened the cases where there exist a fully polynomial time randomized approximation scheme (FPRAS) for $T_G(x,y)$, and showed that some other particular cases do not attain FPRAS (modulo RP $\neq$ NP).
+For instance, $T_G(1,1)$ counts the number of spanning trees in $G$, $T_G(2,1)$ counts the number of forests in $G$, and they are also closely connected to chromatic polynomials, flow polynomials, etc. The class $\SharpP_{Q'}$ is a strict subclass of the class $\WCPQs$ defined later on.
+Exactly evaluating Tutte polynomials is $\SharpP$-hard \cite{jaeg90comp} except for some threshold cases.
+The authors were interested in some dichotomy results and they significantly widened the cases where there exist a fully polynomial-time randomized approximation scheme (FPRAS) for $T_G(x,y)$, and showed that some other particular cases do not attain FPRAS (modulo RP $\neq$ NP).